phrohdoh/oraide/README.md

 ## project plan

-A suite of *tools* to aide in the development of [OpenRA]-based games.
+A suite of *tools* to aid in the development of [OpenRA]-based games.

 > OpenRA is a general-purpose [RTS] [game engine] with *strong modding support*.